dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/visualstudio/troubleshoot-32bit.md

 Previous versions of Visual Studio targeted 32-bit, and your project probably compiled to `AnyCPU`, which would pick 32-bit while in design mode to match Visual Studio.
 32-bit specific references worked, but if you had a 64-bit specific reference, you might have run into a problem with the designer.
 With Visual Studio 2022, the problem reversed.
 Visual Studio 2022 is only available in 64-bit.
 Components and libraries that were compiled as `AnyCPU` work in both 32-bit and 64-bit and don't have an issue running in Visual Studio 2022 64-bit.
 But, after upgrading to Visual Studio 2022, your projects might fail to run at design-time if the project relies on a 32-bit specific component.
 This is even the case when your referenced component is compiled for `AnyCPU`, but happens to reference a 32-bit component or 32-bit COM\ActiveX library directly.

 To summarize, 32-bit components can't be used by the Windows Forms designer in Visual Studio 2022, which is a 64-bit app.
-The **out-of-process designer** was created to help Windows Forms for .NET apps during design-time, and is now improved to help with loading 32-bit components.
+The **out-of-process designer** was created to help Windows Forms for .NET apps during design-time for both 32-bit and 64-bit.
+This designer now helps with loading 32-bit and 64-bit .NET Framework components.

 ## What can you do